List of Stranger Things characters: Eddie Munson

-Edward "Eddie" Munson is an eccentric Hawkins High School student and vice president ent of Hawkins High's Dungeons & Dragons-themed "Hellfire Club", where he befriends Mike and Dustin.
-He lives with his uncle, Wayne Munson, and has parents who abandoned him.
+Portrayed by Joseph Quinn, Eddie Munson is an eccentric Hawkins High School student and president of Hawkins High's Dungeons & Dragons-themed "Hellfire Club", where he befriends Mike and Dustin.
+He lives with his uncle, Wayne, and has parents who abandoned him.
 While the two are not seen onscreen together, it is made clear that their relationship is very close.